Available at Amazon!

 Nassau Fiord Map Nassau Fiord Map.

-Chenega Glacier flows down from the massive mile-high Sargent Icefield and terminates in Nassau Fiord; a glacial appendage midway down Icy Bay.
-The 1.5 mi wide tidewater glacier calves vast amounts of ice into the fiord early in the season, frequently restricting vessel access to the fiord.
-In summer, leads usually open through the ice, allowing vessels to drift among seals, otters, and ice.
-Turquoise-tinted ice stranded by the tide often sparkle like jewels along the waterfront.
+Chenega Glacier flows down from the massive Sargent Icefield and terminates in Nassau Fiord, an ice-carved appendage located midway down Icy Bay.
+The glacier's 1.5-mile-wide tidewater terminus calves vast amounts of ice into the fiord early in the season, which frequently restricts vessel access.
+In summer, leads usually open through the ice, allowing vessels to enter the fiord and drift among seals, otters, and icepack.
+Turquoise-tinted ice stranded by the tide often sparkle like diamonds along the waterfront.

-Many of the Western Sound's best camping sites are sprinkled around the Icy Bay area: including reliable waterfront camping at Jackpot Bay, Dual Head, Nassau Fiord, Gaamaak Spit, and the Tigertail Creek outwash fan near Tiger Glacier.
+Many of the Western Sound's best camping sites are scattered around the broader Icy Bay region, including reliable waterfront camping at Jackpot Bay, Dual Head, Nassau Fiord, Gaamaak Spit, and the Tigertail Creek outwash fan near Tiger Glacier.

 Chenega Glacier in Nassau Fiord